Trump meets with U.S. airline officials amid coronavirus outbreak

 WASHINGTON, March 4 (Reuters) - Representatives from some of the nation's top airlines met with U.S. President Donald Trump on Wednesday, saying they have stepped up their cleaning and other procedures amid concerns about the coronavirus.

-Representatives from Southwest Airlines Co., United Airlines, American Airlines and JetBlue, among others, attended the meeting at the White House with Trump, Vice President Mike Pence and other top U.S. officials.
+Representatives from Southwest Airlines Co LUV.N, United Airlines UAL.O, American Airlines AAL.Oand JetBlue JBLU.O, among others, attended the meeting at the White House with Trump, Vice President Mike Pence and other top U.S. officials.

+Trump said the airlines would be hit from a fall in overseas travel related to the virus but said there were some benefits to Americans staying in the United States for domestic travel.
+He said the executives had not asked for financial assistance to make up for the hit to their businesses.

+United Airlines Chief Executive Oscar Munoz said his airline had promoted fist bumps as a way of greeting each other to reduce hand-to-hand contacts.

 ((202-898-8300; Reuters Messaging: susan.heavey.thomsonreuters.com@reuters.net))